markegge/fhwa_pm3/README.md

 |000-10002|65|
 |000+10003|55|

+### Urban Code

-Additionally, an urbanized area code must by provided to filter the travel time observations to only the TMC segments within the matching urban area.
+An urbanized area code must by provided to filter the travel time observations to only the TMC segments within the matching urban area.
 (The easiest way to determine the urban area is to open the TMC shapefile and select a segment within the urban area to look up the urban_area field value.)

+### Peak Hours

+Per FHWA's guidance, the morning peak traffic hours occur between 6 am and 10 am.
+Agencies may choose their afternoon peak period as either 3 – 7 pm or 4 – 8 pm.
+For 3 – 7 pm, use `phed(..., pm_peak = 3)`.
+For 4 – 8 pm, use `phed(..., pm_peak = 4)`.

+### Occupancy Factors

+Average vehicle occupancies may (optionally) be provided to accurately estimate person hours.
+Default occupancy for cars is 1.7, trucks is 1, and buses = 10.7.
+Urban-area specific data may be obtained via a local survey or from the NHTS.

 ### Traffic Volume Factors